fpapado/elm-pwa-basic-starter/README.md

-# Elm Service Worker Starter
+# Elm PWA Basic Starter
 This is a starting template for an Elm webpack configuration that supports offline assets via a service worker (SW), as well as a PWA manifest.
 It is inspired by `elm-webpack-starter`, with additions to handling assets.